tensorflow/mesh/README.md

 ## Run the toy model without Tensor2Tensor dependencies

-  This toy model contains two fully-connected layers which aim to train a identity function: f(x) = x.
-Since there are 8 TPU cores, we can arbitrary change the FLAGS.mesh_shape and FLAGS.layout to achieve different data-parallelism and model-parallelism strategies.
+  This toy model contains two fully-connected layers which aim to train an identity function: f(x) = x.
+Since there are 8 TPU cores, we can arbitrarily change the FLAGS.mesh_shape and FLAGS.layout to achieve different data-parallelism and model-parallelism strategies.